 Urinary tract infections are one of the most common types of infections.
 Serious consequences can occur if a UTI is not treated.
 Fortunately, these infections are easily treatable with antibiotics.
-So, it is important to get treatment at urgent care near me.
+This is why it is important to get treatment at an Urgent Care near me.

 Here are answers to some of your most frequently asked questions about UTI’s.

 The bacteria E. coli is the cause of most urinary tract infections.
 The urethra, which is the tube that transports urine from the bladder is close to the anus, which is where E. coli resides.
-The bacteria can easily escape the anus and travels through the bladder.
-This is why wiping from back to front after urinating can cause a UTI.
-Having sex is another common cause of a UTI, as you can introduce bacteria into the urinary tract that way, as well.
+The bacteria can easily escape the anus, get into the genital area, and travel through the bladder.

 Some of the common symptoms of a UTI include: